-ASX has appointed three market makers to access the liquidity in the wholesale market and provide continuous bid and offer prices for all Exchange-traded AGBs.
+ASX has appointed two market makers to access the liquidity in the wholesale market and provide continuous bid and offer prices for all Exchange-traded AGBs.

 Market makers are obliged to quote an Exchange-traded AGB in a minimum volume and with a maximum spread between the bid and offer price that is in line with Australian Government Bonds traded in the wholesale market.
 Investors can have confidence that there will be sufficient liquidity in the market and that the quoted prices are highly competitive.